Contents

 Quasi-government institutions perform various functions for national governments but are not government entities.
 They issue bonds to fund specific financing needs.
 For example, Fannie Mae and Freddie Mac in the United States provide mortgage financing.
 Both are designed for investors to own.

-Quasi-government bonds may be guaranteed by the government.
-Therefore, they usually receive a higher credit rating than similar unsecured bonds.
+The government may guarantee quasi-government bonds, which usually receive a higher credit rating than unsecured bonds.

 However, unlike sovereign or local government bonds, quasi-government bonds are not backed by a direct taxation authority.
 Thus, quasi-government institutions rely on recorded cash flows – or from projects financed – to service bonds.